 When a carrier renews a vehicle registration in person, by mail, or online, the state inspection database will be searched to determine if the vehicle has a passing vehicle inspection.

-If you renew your vehicle registration using the out of state self-certification option, a remark will be placed on your vehicle record indicating that an inspection is still due.
+If you renew your vehicle registration using the out-of-state self-certification option, a remark will be placed on your vehicle record indicating that an inspection is still due.
 Once you return to the state, you must complete a Texas vehicle inspection.
-It is very important that you keep the Vehicle Inspection Report (VIR) in the vehicle in case you are stopped by law enforcement before the remark is removed from your vehicle’s record, which takes about 48 hours.
+It is very important that you keep the VIR in the vehicle in case you are stopped by law enforcement before the remark is removed from your vehicle’s record, which can take two business days.
 The remark will be removed only upon payment of the state’s portion of the inspection fee and verification of a passing inspection.

 Apportioned and Token Trailers

 Texas inspections of Apportioned and Token Trailers are not required to be verified under "Two Steps, One Sticker."
 However, after obtaining a Texas inspection, the state portion of the inspection fee will be collected at time of initial registration or renewal.
-In lieu of the inspection sticker, the Vehicle Inspection Report (VIR) is required to be in the unit as proof of inspection.
+In lieu of the inspection sticker, the VIR is required to be in the unit as proof of inspection.

 Trailer Inspection Requirements

 Certain trailers require an inspection prior to registration.
-If your trailer has a Gross Vehicle Weight (GVW) that is more than 4,500 pounds, an inspection is required.
+If your trailer has a Gross Vehicle Weight (GVW) that is more than 7,500 pounds, an inspection is required.
 This includes trailers, semitrailers, boat trailers, pole trailers, mobile homes, and travel trailers.
 Note: Farm trailers displaying a farm license plate are not required to be inspected.
-If you are unsure about the gross vehicle weight of your trailer, check your registration receipt for the weight.
+If you are unsure about the GVW of your trailer, check your registration receipt for the weight.
 For more information about the specific inspection requirements, please visit the DPS website or contact your nearest DPS regional headquarters.

 Vehicles Exempt from Inspection Requirements